 In my case, before joining the Exchange I spent many years working in warehouse distribution Before the recession hit a decade or so ago, I was a warehouse manager for a large manufacturing company.
 So when I moved into freight in 2011, I was able to use that experience to my advantage.
 Leicestershire, where I’m based, is a hotbed for logistics.
-Two of the largest distribution centres in Europe – Magna Park in Lutterworth and Drift in Rugby – are close by and much of the work filters through them.
+Two of the largest distribution centres in Europe -Magna Parkin Lutterworth and Dirft in Rugby -are close by and much of the work filters through them.
 But they can be confusing places to be for inexperienced couriers, as they’re as big as small towns.
-So to know them inside out like I do give me an edge.
+So to know them inside out like I do gave me an edge.
 Why?
-Because I had a good understanding of their layout, and how they worked, I was always able to guarantee that that collection or delivery – which is the single most important part of a job – was always smooth and efficient.
+Because I had a good understanding of their layout, and how they worked, I was always able to guarantee that that collection or delivery -which is the single most important part of a job -was always smooth and efficient.
 It may seem a small thing, but first impressions really count.
 Proving that I could deliver a professional service really helped me to build my reputation in the early days.